 STATE WATER PROJECT

-UWCD optimizes State Water deliveries by working with partners across the region to strategically transfer and exchange supplies for mutual benefit.
+UWCD maximizes State Water deliveries by working with partners across the region to strategically transfer and exchange supplies for mutual benefit.
+UWCD also receives surplus State Water, known as Article 21 water, when it is available and a need for supplemental water exists within the District.

 Article 21 Water entering Lake Piru